jomadu/ai-rules-manager/docs/technical/configuration.md

 ### Merging Strategy

+#### Cache Configuration Exception
+Cache settings are **GLOBAL ONLY** and are never merged from local configurations to prevent conflicts between projects sharing the same cache directory.

 #### Key-Level Merging
-Local configuration overrides global at the individual key level:
+Local configuration overrides global at the individual key level (except cache):

 ```ini
 # Global ~/.arm/.armrc